randyrossi/bmc64/README.md

 Use F12 to bring up the menu and ESC/RUNSTOP to exit.

-If you use a real commodore keyboard, you can use Commodore Key + F7 in place of F12.
-You can also wire a button between GPIO16 and GND to activate the menu or use gamepads with buttons configured for the menu.
+If you use a real commodore keyboard, you can use Commodore Key + F7 in place of F12 (This key combination is configurable).
+You can also use gamepads with buttons configured for the menu.
 Gamepads that have had a button configured to bring up the menu don't have to be assigned to a port to do that.
 So even if you have DB9 joysticks wired, you should still be able to plug in a wired/wireless usb gamepad to trigger the menu if you want.

 For the Keyrah, if you find your '=' key doesn't work.
 Try switching the keyboard type to 'UK'.
 You must save and restart for this to take effect.